 One of the most exciting pieces of technology at work is the addition of the Dimensions in Testimony theatre.
 Combining high-definition recording, voice activation and holographic imagery, visitors can now experience 3-D interaction with Holocaust survivors and are able to ask them questions, hear responses and learn from their stories in real time.
 This immersive and interactive programming guarantees that the stories and experiences of Holocaust survivors will be available for future generations to come.

 The Museum offers a wide array of new and exciting content as well.
 From rotating exhibitions, guest speakers and film screenings, there is always something new to experience at the Dallas Holocaust and Human Rights Museum.
-The current special exhibition is 'The Fight for Civil Rights in the South' which combines two prestigious photography exhibitions covering the African American struggle for civil rights and social equality in the 1960s, is on display until May 31, 2021.
+The current special exhibition is 'The Book Smugglers' which tells the true story of ghetto residents who rescued thousands of rare books and manuscripts and smuggled them across borders, is on display until January 2, 2022.

-The Museum is currently operating at 25 percent capacity and requires that time-slot tickets be booked in advance online at DHHRM.org in order to adhere to current COVID protocol.
+The Museum currently requires that time-slot tickets be booked in advance online at DHHRM.org.
 Masks and social distancing are required to enjoy the museum, and every measure and precaution are being taken to ensure the health and safety of each guest.

 Header photo credit: Jason O'Rear Photography